joerg-krause/rust-cross-libs/README.md

 ## Introduction

-This guide assumes you are using a x64_86 host to cross-compile the Rust `std` library to an unsupported target.
+This guide assumes you are using an x64_86 host to cross-compile the Rust `std` library to an unsupported target, e.g. ARMv5.

 ### Using custom targets

-While it not possible to cross-compile Rust for an unsupported target unless you hack it, Rust offers the possibility to use custom targets with `rustc`:
+While it is not possible to cross-compile Rust for an unsupported target, unless you hack it, it offers the possibility to use custom targets with `rustc`:

 From the [Rust docs](http://doc.rust-lang.org/1.1.0/rustc_back/target/index.html#using-custom-targets):